gitsforvikki/react-recap/README.md

    A React element, on the other hand, is a plain JavaScript object that represents a DOM node.
 It is an immutable representation of a DOM node, which      can be created using React.createElement or JSX.

+47. ### How events are different in React?

+    Handling events in React elements has some syntactic differences:

+    1. React event handlers are named using camelCase, rather than lowercase.
+    2. With JSX you pass a function as the event handler, rather than a string.

+48. ### What will happen if you use `setState()` in constructor?

+    When you use `setState()`, then apart from assigning to the object state React also re-renders the component and all its children.
+You would get         error like this: _Can only update a mounted or mounting component._ So we need to use `this.state` to initialize variables inside constructor.

+49. ### What is the impact of indexes as keys?

+    Keys should be stable, predictable, and unique so that React can keep track of elements.

+    In the below code snippet each element's key will be based on ordering, rather than tied to the data that is being represented.
+This limits the           optimizations that React can do.

+    ```jsx harmony
+    {
+      todos.map((todo, index) => <Todo {...todo} key={index} />);
+    }
+    ```

+    If you use element data for unique key, assuming todo.id is unique to this list and stable, React would be able to reorder elements without needing       to reevaluate them as much.

+    ```jsx harmony
+    {
+      todos.map((todo) => <Todo {...todo} key={todo.id} />);
+    }
+    ```

+50. ### What is the impact of indexes as keys?

+    Keys should be stable, predictable, and unique so that React can keep track of elements.

+    In the below code snippet each element's key will be based on ordering, rather than tied to the data that is being represented.
+This limits the optimizations that React can do.

+    ```jsx harmony
+    {
+      todos.map((todo, index) => <Todo {...todo} key={index} />);
+    }
+    ```

+    If you use element data for unique key, assuming todo.id is unique to this list and stable, React would be able to reorder elements without needing to reevaluate them as much.

+    ```jsx harmony
+    {
+      todos.map((todo) => <Todo {...todo} key={todo.id} />);
+    }
+    ```